tide-foundation/tidecloakspaces/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/tide-foundation/tidespaces/generate)

-It will auto-populate the "Create a new repository" form - and you only need to give it a Repository name e.g. "mytidecloaktest" - and click "Create repository"
+It will auto-populate the **"Create a new repository"** form - and you only need to give it a Repository name e.g. "*mytidecloaktest*" - and click `Create repository`

 ## 2. Launch your Codespace 🚀

-✅ Now that you've forked the repo, launch the project in your Codespace to spin up a fully working Tide.js demo app secured by TideCloak - A bare bones app showing off TideCloak's core features, to remove your worry of breaches:
+✅ Now that you've forked the repo, launch the project in your Codespace to spin up a fully working Next.js demo app secured by TideCloak - A bare-bones web app showing off TideCloak's core features, to remove your worry of breaches:

 1. Go to **Code → Codespaces**
 2. Select **"Create codespace on main"** on the `main` branch